TollyH/AssEmbly/Documentation/Language.md

 ## Floating Point Numbers

 AssEmbly has instructions to perform operations on floating point values.
 These instructions work with the IEEE 754 double-precision floating point format (also known as `float64` or `double`).
 In this format, values, including whole numbers, are stored using an entirely different format from regular integer values, which means that, unlike with signed values, very little of the base instruction set can work with floating point values.
-Instead, instructions in the floating point instruction set (mnemonics starting with `FLPT_`) must be used instead.
+Instead, instructions in the floating point instruction set (mnemonics starting with `FLPT_`) must be used.
 There is a full table towards the end of the document that details which instructions accept which formats of data.

 To make an integer literal into a floating point literal, it must contain a decimal point (`.`).
 Any numeric literal containing a decimal point will be assembled into a 64-bit float.